 My niece Gina recently paid a visit and demonstrated how to make this refreshing salad for a family cookout.
 She grows zucchini, cucumbers and cherry tomatoes in her garden where she lives in North Carolina, so she and her husband are eating this a lot.

 If you haven’t tried making noodles from zucchini, I heartily recommend you give it a try.
-You don’t have to have a spiralizer (30$ or so) to make the zoodles, but it sure makes the process easier if you like them as much as I do.
+You don’t have to have a spiralizer (30$ or so) to make the zoodles, but it sure makes the process easier if you make them as much as I do.

 - 3 medium zucchini, spiralized